diondokter/device-driver/book/src/intro.md

 > [!IMPORTANT]
 > We deserve better drivers.
 Rust has shown that we don't need to stick to old principles and that we as an industry can do better.

+Device-driver is a Rust toolkit that generates safe, documented interfaces for hardware devices, handling bit-packed registers and device commands through an expressive macro DSL or config file.

 While the Rust language provides many opportunities to improve the way we write drivers, it doesn't mean those are easy to use.
 There are two issues:
 1. Creating good datastructures to represent the driver is hard
 2. Writing the definitions by hand takes a lot of thankless work